NotHarroweD/Harronode/README.md

 # Harronode - Harrlogos Prompt Builder for ComfyUI

 ## Introduction
-**Harrlogos** is a custom node designed to streamline the process of building prompts for use with the **Harrlogos SDXL LoRA**.
+**Harronode** is a custom node designed to streamline the process of building prompts for use with the **Harrlogos SDXL LoRA**.
 This node simplifies the task of crafting detailed prompts and makes all built-in activation terms readily accessible, enhancing your creativity and efficiency within the ComfyUI environment.

 ## Features